-The FPGA implementation will store the input signal in DRAM (currently a fake DRAM model implemented in blockRAM), and will read in a kernel (up to 128 elements) through the memory map.
+The FPGA implementation will store the input signal in DRAM (currently an emulated DRAM implemented in block RAM), and will read in a kernel (up to 128 elements) through the memory map.
 The FPGA will then execute like previous labs, using a go and size input from the memory map, while writing all results to another DRAM.
 Your datapath will fully unroll the inner loop, and then pipeline the outer loop.
-Due to resource limitations of the FPGA, the kernel size will be limited to 128 elements.
+Due to resource limitations of the FPGA, the maximum kernel size will be limited to 128 elements.
+However, your circuit will need support all kernel sizes between 1 and 128.